serlo/lenabi-migration-algorithm/README.md

 ```

 Those functions can be used to migrate a document `document` from its current
-version to `targetVersion` by appling the necessarymigrations in sequence:
+version to `targetVersion` by applying the necessary migrations in sequence:

 ```js
 function applyMigrations({ document, targetVersion = getCurrentVersion() }) {